PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

   port is not specified it defaults to 4501.
 Replaces the deprecated "addReportSink()".
 For example:

         addNamedReportSink("logstash", "192.168.1.23")

-* webserver(\<IP:port\>, \<password\>) - Listen for HTTP commands on the specified IP address and port.
+* webserver(\<IP:port\>, \<password\>) - (*deprecated - see addListener() instead*) Listen for HTTP commands on the specified IP address and port.
 The password is used to authenticate client connections using basic authentication.
   For example:

         webserver("0.0.0.0:8084", "super")

+* addListener(\<IP:port\>, \<useSSL\>, \<cert file\>, \<key file\>, \<options\>) - (*replacement for webserver()*) Listen for HTTP commands on the specified IP address and port.
+If useSSL is true, then HTTPS must be used, and cert_file and key file are used, otherwise they are empty.
+Options contains a list of key value pairs to configure the TLS connection;
+  these follow the command line option names in https://www.openssl.org/docs/manmaster/man3/SSL_CONF_cmd.html.
+  For example, "min_protocol" to set the minimum TLS protocol version.
+You can add as many listeners as you choose.
+For example:

+        addListener("0.0.0.0:8084", false, "", "", {})
+        addListener("1.2.3.4:1234", true, "/etc/wforce/cert.pem", "/etc/wforce/key.pem", {minimum_protocol="TLSv1.2"})
+        addListener("[::1]:9000", true, "/etc/wforce/cert.pem", "/etc/wforce/key.pem", {minimum_protocol="TLSv1.3"})

+* setWebserverPassword(\<Password\>) - (*replacement for webserver password parameter*) Sets the basic authentication password for access to the webserver.
+This has been decoupled from the addListener() command because multiple listeners can now be created, which was not previously possible.
+For example:

+        setWebserverPassword("foobar")

 * controlSocket(\<IP[:port]\>) - Listen for control connections on the
   specified IP address and port.
 If port is not specified it defaults to 5199.
 For example:

         controlSocket("0.0.0.0:4004")

 * setKey(\<key\>) - Use the specified key for authenticating
   connections from siblings.
 The key can be generated with makeKey()